jasonleebrown/UCE_phyluce_pipeline/README.md

 The first of these commands is `phyluce_assembly_match_contigs_to_probes`, which matches your contigs to the set of UCE probes used during sequencing.
 If you haven't already, download the `uce-5k-probes.fasta` file from the `example-files` directory of this repository and put it in `tutorial`.
 This .fasta file contains the sequences of these UCE probes.
 The command is as follows:
 ```
 phyluce_assembly_match_contigs_to_probes \
-    --contigs 3_trinity-assemblies/contigs \
+    --contigs 3_spades-assemblies/contigs \
     --probes uce-5k-probes.fasta \
     --output 4_uce-search-results
 ```
 For a lot of samples, this command can last long enough to give you a coffee break.
 For our six samples, it should take only a few seconds.
 The output will be located in the new folder `4_uce-search-results`.
 Inside it, you will find six [.lastz](http://www.bx.psu.edu/miller_lab/dist/README.lastz-1.02.00/README.lastz-1.02.00a.html) files, which is another sequence storage format.
 There will also be a `probe.matches.sqlite` file, which is a database relating each contig to each probe.

-If you have issues getting this command to work, it's likely that it's because you copied assemblies over from another directory, which breaks the links in the `contigs` folder of `3_trinity-assemblies`.
+If you have issues getting this command to work, it's likely that it's because you copied assemblies over from another directory, which breaks the links in the `contigs` folder of `3_spades-assemblies`.
 You can resurrect these links using the `ln -s` command and a `for` loop, or by using it individually for particular samples.
-You need to link to the `Trinity.fasta` file in that particular sample's assembly directory.
+You need to link to the `contigs.fasta` file in that particular sample's assembly directory.
 You will also need to remake links if you alter a sample's name, say if you forgot to remove periods from names or something like that.
 ### Extracting UCE locus data
 The next portion takes the matched contigs/probes and extracts usable sequence data in .fasta format for each sample, organized by UCE locus.
 There is a bit of setup we have to do first.
 #### Creating taxon sets